Updated 16th November 2019

 Marks worldwide cycling experience

 What I would class as a true cycling expert.
-He has put together 10 tips to guide you for your pre race bike check.
+He has put together 10 tips to guide you for keeping your bicycle working well at all times

-10 tips on checking your bike before the weekend race
+10 tips on checking your bike before the weekend cycle or race

 1 Never leave the bike check until the night before the race ,because if there’s a problem or your need a part chances are the local bike shop will be closed.

-2 Start at the front of the bike ,tyre first your looking for any large cuts or rips both on top and in the sidewall of the tyre
+2 Start at the front of the bike , tyres first your looking for any large cuts or rips both on top and in the sidewall of the tyre

 Grip the wheel and move it sideways to see if there is any loose play in the bearings ,or any grinding noises